 We’re looking forward to seeing how this plays out in practise.

 Better Print & Cut

-Thanks to its Automatic Registration Tracking (ART) system, the Zing Air promises to be much better and faster at producing print & cut projects.
+Thanks to its Automatic Registration Tracking (ART) system, the Zing Orbit promises to be much better and faster at producing print & cut projects.

 Ensuring a high degree of accuracy, the ART system is powered by the machine’s optic eye and scans a total of four registration marks.